ufs-community/UFS_UTILS/sorc/lsm_routines.fd/noah.fd/docs/user_guide.md

 The files were checked out from https://github.com/NCAR/ccpp-physics -b master, commit 08b72bc1c23c48a823626d81f8e0a398685a35a3 (dated May, 2021).

-Files unchanged from checkout: machine.F namelist_soilveg.f
+Files used from the checkout:
+namelist_soilveg.f
+set_soilveg.f
+sflx.F
+machine.F
 physcons.F90
-set_soilveg.f

-Files changed from checkout:
 sflx_snippet.f is a snippet of the file sflx.F, with minor changes to compile, and to enable the frh2o routine to be called externally.
+Copied values from physcons and machine into sflx_snippet.

 This document is part of the <a href="../index.html">UFS_UTILS documentation.</a>